 Yes.
 Schedule a simple service retrofit in order to take advantage of CCS Combo 2 charging via the Tesla CCS Combo 2 adapter.
 You may schedule a service retrofit at your local Tesla service center via your Tesla mobile app.

 How much does a CCS Combo 2 service retrofit cost?

-CCS Combo 2 retrofit service will cost AED 2057, including the cost of a CCS Combo 2 adapter (AED 699 when purchased separately).
+CCS Combo 2 retrofit service costs AED 1120, including the cost of a CCS Combo 2 adapter.